syncfusion-content/blazor-docs/blazor/diagram/events.md

 ## Native events

 The Diagram control provides event support, which triggers while interacting with the diagram.
-Also, Syncfusion provides native event support in blazor for the following events
+Also, Syncfusion provides native event support in Blazor for the following events

 | Event Name | Event Type |
 | -------- | -------- |